 - Zeolite is another substance with a distinctive affinity to bind and absorb mycotoxins (as well as ionically bind to heavy metals and several other toxins).2 Clinoptilolite is a type of zeolite with an ideal matrix crystal shape that easily entraps mycotoxins for safe elimination.

-- Saccharomyces boulardii (S. boulardii) a beneficial mycotoxin-reducing probiotic that has been found to be effective in treating mold and other fungus.
+- Saccharomyces boulardii (S. boulardii) is a beneficial mycotoxin-reducing probiotic that has been found to be effective in treating mold and other fungi.
 For example, it can crowd out Candida.
-By reducing the mold growth, S. boulardii reduces the mycotoxins those molds produce.3 As a probiotic yeast, S. boulardii has also been shown to promote healthy microbial balance by competing against many other harmful organisms that may cause diarrhea.
+By reducing mold growth, S. boulardii reduces the mycotoxins those molds produce.3 As a probiotic yeast, S. boulardii has also been shown to promote healthy microbial balance by competing against many other harmful organisms that may cause diarrhea.